Ni016/PRODIGY_WD_03/README.md

 # PRODIGY_WD_03
-Created a TIC TAC TOE web application using HTML, CSS and Javascript
+Created a simple TIC TAC TOE web application using HTML, CSS and Javascript which tracks wins of players and also records a draw